Skip to main content

 Each pad has exactly one default function that every conformant SoM shall carry on that pad.
 The default is what a generic carrier should wire if it wants vendor-portable behaviour.

 Beyond default + GPIO, pads may carry alt-functions chosen by the SoM vendor.
-These are declared in the per-SoM manifest (metadata/e1m_modules/<MPN>.yaml in the ALP SDK).
+These are declared in the per-SoM manifest (metadata/e1m_modules/<MPN>.yaml in the Alp SDK).
 Alt-functions are not part of E1M conformance — relying on them locks you to a specific SoM family.

 Naming convention